 Modern slavery statement

-We strive to ensure that slavery and human trafficking is not taking place within any part of Legal & General Group or our supply chains.
-On the positive side this is also about providing decent jobs of a good standard as a direct employer and within our suppliers who made products and deliver services.
+This statement is designed to ensure that slavery and human trafficking is not taking place within any part of the Legal & General Group or our supply chains.
+On the positive side this is also about providing quality jobs of a good standard as a direct employer and within our suppliers who supply us with goods and services.

 We are a $1.2 trillion fund management, insurance and savings business with responsibility for financial safety nets for over 10 million customers and over 3,500 institutional investors.
-In running our businesses in the UK, USA and Holland we employ approximately 10,000 people to provide service to our customers and procure around £500m worth of products and services per annum to deliver our promises to these customers at their point of need.
+In running our businesses in the UK and USA we employ approximately 10,000 people to provide service to our customers and procure around £500m worth of products and services per annum to deliver our promises to these customers at their point of need.